top of page

 Forest Bathing Experience

-In 2026 I will be offering forest bathing in two beautiful locations:
+In 2026 I will be offering forest bathing at:-

 Attenborough Nature Reserve in Nottingham